aws-samples/searchable-encryption-dynamodb-howto/content/index.en.md

-During the workshop, you will add client-side encryption to this Employee Portal Service, such that data is encrypted before it is sent to DynamoDB, and decrypted locally once it is retrieved from DynamoDB.
+During the workshop, you will add client-side encryption to this Employee Portal Service, such that data is encrypted before it is sent to DynamoDB and is decrypted locally once it is retrieved from DynamoDB.
 With client-side encryption, you will configure searchable encryption so that you can maintain the original access patterns supported by the Employee Portal Service.